 Declaring the Minor

 Interested students should review the minor requirements and declare the minor as early as possible with their major advisor.
-It is not necessary to meet with a Health Studies advisor to declare the Global Health minor.
-However, if you have questions please call the School of Nursing and Health Studies office at (425) 352-5376 or make an advising appointment through our ScheduleOnce page.
+If you have questions please contact the School of Nursing and Health Studies Office by phone (425-352-5376), email (firstname.lastname@example.org), or in person in UW1-211.